 good exercise loop; views

-When flagged trail T's onto a well used Jeep road, turn L. Go L at next weak Y where a single track trail crosses a small wash; go by tank (should be on your R; & always has water).
-Rejoin Jeep 2X track and follow until it T's with PATS Round Valley double track, turn right take PATS down & up to hill crest to intersection where you & PATS turn right.
-There are nice views along this next, somewhat level, 2X stretch.
-At next obvious double track intersection (2X coming in from the R), go R (PATS Round Valley goes straight), follow down to dry wash where 2X will now begin to go uphill, cross wash here and leave jeep 2X track, turning right and find an off-trail flagging.
+When flagged trail T's onto a well-used Jeep road, turn L. Go L at next weak Y where a single-track trail crosses a small wash; go by a tank (should be on your R; & always has water).
+Rejoin Jeep 2X track and follow until it T's with PATS Round Valley double track, turn right take PATS down & up to hill crest to an intersection where you & PATS turn right.
+There are lovely views along this next, somewhat level, 2X stretch.
+At the next obvious double-track intersection (2X coming in from the R), go R (PATS Round Valley goes straight), follow down to dry wash where 2X will now begin to go uphill, cross wash here, and leave jeep 2X track, turning right and find an off-trail flagging.
 This next downhill stretch is rocky with no obvious trail except for flags and cairns set by the friendly gnomes.
 It goes down and crosses a wash, then crosses an obvious elk trail.